symfony/symfony-docs/notifier.rst

 .. versionadded:: 6.3

-    The Bandwith, Plivo, RingCentral and Termii integrations were introduced in Symfony 6.3.
+    The Bandwith, iSendPro, Plivo, RingCentral and Termii integrations were introduced in Symfony 6.3.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: